Eynowd/GettingAndCleaningDataAssignment/codebook.md

 The **Original Feature Name** column refers to the name of the feature in the original data set.

-All features in the original data was normalised between \[-1, 1\].
+All features in the original data were normalised between \[-1, 1\].

 | Variable Name | Description | Units | Original Feature Name |
 |---------------|-------------|-------|----------------------|